 Also, your memory could falter as time goes by.
 Small details can make or break your case.
 Even if you can recall details long after the injury, the court may question your credibility because so much time had passed.

 Plus, a statute of limitations adds structure to the evidence-gathering process.
 It gives you a time frame in which you must find witnesses, take photos, and collect documents.
 The limitations can streamline your research and encourage you to press forward.

-If a 14-year-old was involved in a car accident, for example, they’ll have an additional year after they turn 18.
+If a 14-year-old was involved in a car accident, they’ll have nearly five years to file their case.
+However, no matter how close the accident was to their birthday, the official deadline for their ability to file will be their 19th birthday.
+There is an even longer exception for minor victims who experienced injury due to medical malpractice.
 For medical malpractice cases, the minor has three years after their 18th birthday to file accordingly.

 For disabilities, the court could waive the three-year limitation if the handicapped victim cannot file within the deadline.
 Additionally, victims suffering from head injuries that impede their mental capabilities can receive an extension.

 Victims suffering from mental complications can get a five-year extension from the day of the injury.
 If the victim suffered a medical malpractice injury, however, the standard three-year parameter applies.

 The court may consider an extension for other reasons, such as:

 - Bankruptcy cases that can stall civil lawsuits

 - Imprisonment due to a felony, in which case the victim can file a claim upon release